 Check out https://libguides.usask.ca/medicine to see these resources.
-E-book collections include AccessMedicine, AccessAnesthesiology, AccessEmergency Medicine, AccessPediatrics.
-AcessSurgery, and Clinical Key.
+E-book collections include AccessMedicine, AccessAnesthesiology, AccessEmergency Medicine, AccessPediatrics, AcessSurgery, and Clinical Key.

-Use your NSID and password to get access all our ebooks, ejournals, and databases including Ovid MEDLINE, Embase, and more.
+Students can use their NSID and password to get access all our ebooks, ejournals, and databases including Ovid MEDLINE, Embase, and more.